 Sanitation is not a practical measure to manage bur oak blight.
 The source of the pathogen -pustules on last year’s petioles- remain attached to the tree and pruning could reduce the pathogen numbers, but is not practical in larger trees.
 Raking the leaves can do little to reduce the pathogen numbers as the pathogen overwinter on petiole pustules that remain attached to the tree.

 Fungicide treatments have shown promise in preliminary studies.
+See Dr. Harrington's video "potential management with fungicides".
 Application (injection) is recommended after full leaf expansion in the spring (late may, early June) to slow down the transition of the pathogen from dormant infection (endophytic) to actively causing symptoms.
 Fall treatment will not cure an infected tree or eliminates the pustules (where the fungus overwinter) and therefore not recommended

 For more information visit the Pest Alert - Bur Oak Blight downloadable for free at https://store.extension.iastate.edu/Product/Pest-Alert-Bur-Oak-Blight

 As long as the rains keep coming, BOB will probably continue to intensify on upland sites across much of Iowa, and we could lose a number of stately bur oak.
 Hopefully, our next generation of bur oak should be better adapted to a wetter climate and have the resistance necessary to withstand our longtime resident, BOB.

 Adapted from the article "It looks like bur oak blight (BOB) really isn't that new" published originally on 2/9/2011

 Please keep in mind the considerations on the resource below when choosing an arborist on the publication “Choosing and arborist” available for free download at https://store.extension.iastate.edu/Product/Choosing-an-Arborist